• USA

 How do we increase contributions to our service body?

 There are many ways to increase contributions within a service body.
 Many groups have had a Seventh Tradition skit performed at their meeting.
-Some intergroups have fundraising events like clothing exchanges, basket drawings, garage sales, gratitude pledges, etc. Sharing the Seventh Tradition pamphlet with the topic of self-support is a good meeting topic.
+Some intergroups have fundraising events like clothing exchanges, basket drawings, garage sales, gratitude pledges, etc. Sharing the Seventh Tradition of OA pamphlet with the topic of self-support is a good meeting topic.
 Monthly intergroup/service board newsletters include articles about self-support, fundraising efforts, and information on how contributions are used within intergroups, regions, and the WSO.
-For more ideas, read Budget Guidelines for Service Bodies and Fundraising and Prudent Reserve Guidelines for Groups and Service Bodies
+For more ideas, read Budget Guidelines for Service Bodies and Fundraising and Prudent Reserve Guidelines for Groups and Service Bodies.

 How do we set travel OR per diem policies, especially for travel to Regional events and WSBC?